 Marooned by the shored edge with its foundations wave lapped by the North Sea, Ackergill Tower Castle is a 15th century nod to solidity.
 Dip your head to its serene authenticity.
 You will not feel part of the clamoured world here.
 It is a place removed.
-The cost to stay in this Scottish Castle can be under £200 and the smallest self-catering cottage ‘The Smiddy’ starts at £350 per night.
+The cost to stay in this Scottish Castle can be under £200.
+The smallest self-catering cottage ‘The Smiddy’ starts at £350 per night.
 Return to knee grazed years, planks nailed to branches with dangling rope ladders and climb into the adult dream come to life – ‘The Treehouse Retreat’ at £1000 per night.

-Comlongon Castle lies on the edge of the Southern Uplands in Dumfries and Galloway, 20 minutes from Carlisle and less than 2 hours to Glasgow, Edinburgh or the ferry to Ireland.
+Comlongon Castle lies on the edge of the Southern Uplands in Dumfries and Galloway.
+It is 20 minutes from Carlisle and less than 2 hours to Glasgow, Edinburgh or the ferry to Ireland.
 This central location with luxurious facilities, set in over 120 acres with lakes and woodland has ensured Comlongon’s 5 star reputation in creating high quality private functions and celebrations.
 The cost to stay in this Scottish Castle in one of the 4 poster bedrooms can be less than £200 per night.
 Classic rooms like the ‘Maids Chamber’ will cost £159 in 2017 and Suites start at £179 or why not book this Castle for exclusive use.

 The cost to stay in this castle during peak season between mid May and mid September starts at £145 and the rest of the year from £125, with single rates starting at £85.
 Glengarry closes in early November and opens in mid March every year.